sensu/sensu-docs/content/sensu-go/5.12/reference/agent.md

 type                  | Boolean
 example               | {{< highlight shell >}}"enable_env": true{{< /highlight >}}

-### Configuring Flags as Environment Variables
+### Configuration via environment variables

-The `sensu-agent` service can read environment variables from `/etc/default/sensu-agent` on Debian/Ubuntu systems and `/etc/sysconfig/sensu-agent` on RHEL systems.
+The `sensu-agent` service configured by our supported packages will read environment variables from `/etc/default/sensu-agent` on Debian/Ubuntu systems and `/etc/sysconfig/sensu-agent` on RHEL systems.
 These files are not created by the installation package and will need to be created.

 {{< language-toggle >}}